 All study team members should complete the required ethics training prior to submitting an IRB application.
 Research ethics training must be renewed every three years.
 This can be accomplished by completing the initial or refresher course offered by CITI.

 If you have an OSU affiliation (faculty, staff, or student), you must use your OSU email address for the primary and institutional addresses in the CITI registration.
-Employees must use first.last @ oregonstate.edu and students must use their ONID email address.
-Use of other OSU email variations or personal addresses will prevent your training records from appearing in Cayuse.
+Employees must use firstname.lastname@example.org and students must use their ONID email address.
+Use of other OSU email variations or personal email addresses will prevent your training records from appearing in Cayuse HE.

 Complete and pass the appropriate CITI Course.
 Learners can do this by selecting Group 1 or Group 2 under Human Subjects Protection (not Responsible Conduct of Research).